-Packaging: The hair cleanser has a basic shampoo bottle packaging with the flip opening cap.
+Packaging: The hair cleanser has a basic shampoo bottle packaging with a flip opening cap.
 The bottle is opaque and brown colored just like Indulekha Hair Oil.
 Therefore it is difficult to see how much shampoo is still left in the bottle.
 The cleanser comes in variants of 100 ml and 200 ml.
-I bought the 100ml bottle which is quite compact and travel friendly.
-The back side of the bottle holds various details about the shampoo which includes price, manufacture date and expiry date.
+I bought the 100ml bottle which is quite compact and travel-friendly.
+The backside of the bottle holds various details about the shampoo which include price, manufacture date, and expiry date.
 The shampoo has a shelf life of 2 years.

-Fragrance: The shampoo smells predominantly of Bhringraj with an ayurvedic touch of other herbs.
+Fragrance: Indulekha Shampoo smells predominantly of Bhringraj with an ayurvedic touch of other herbs.
 The scent is certainly sharp on the nose but it is not as strong as the hair oil.
 Also, only a faint note of the fragrance lingers on the hair post rinsing.
 So the scent is not a major disturbance to me.

 Color: The shampoo is rich brown in color.

-Experience: I’ve been using this shampoo for more than a month now, using it atleast twice a week.
+I’ve been using this shampoo for more than a month now, using it at least twice a week.